Amigo Construction weighs developing housing on former Melster Candies Co. site

 The former Melster Candies site is in a village tax incremental finance district that includes Cambridge’s historic downtown just across Koshkonong Creek.

 The TIF district hasn’t performed well financially as redevelopment of the remaining Melster Candies Co. acreage has languished.
-Were Melendez’s development to happen, it could bolster the TIF district’s performance with new tax revenue potentially benefitting the downtown.
+Were Melendez’s development to go forward, it could bolster the TIF district’s performance with new tax revenue, and potentially benefit the downtown.

 Melendez said at this point, he’s not locked into building a particular kind of housing, although Village Board member Ted Kumbier said on Nov.
 9 senior housing would be the right fit there given the proximity to Home Again.

-Melendez said he’d made that determination after more research on what would be the best fit for Cambridge.
+Melendez said he’d make that determination after more research on what would be the best fit for Cambridge.

 He did say he envisions mid-to-high end construction quality.